MdMirajAnsari/InterviewNavigator/C#/C#-Concept.md

 In a static constructor, you cannot use any access specifiers like public, private, and protected.

 Static Constructors are responsible for initializing static variables

+public by default . access modifier can't be chnaged

 Execute only once, i.e when first object is created for the class or when the class is accessed for the first time during the execution of Main method?